- KITCHEN & BAR

 The other major point to watch is the drain hole, which will need to be the correct size to meet code for your application.
 The position of the drain is a matter of preference.
 Most homeowners prefer sinks with the drain hole roughly in the center, which easily fits standard installations.
 Large commercial kitchen sinks often have the drain hole and the faucet off to the side to allow for use of the water at one end while pots and pans awaiting washing are stacked at the other.
 Copper sinks can be custom made with the drain in the position you require.
 Regardless of where the drain is placed, the bottom should slope gently toward the drain.

-Due to their size, copper farmhouse sinks almost always include welded seams, which should be TIG welded using a copper rod, (“copper welded”).
+Due to their size, copper farmhouse sinks almost always include welded seams, which should be TIG welded using copper rod, (“copper welded”).
 Copper sinks should not be soldered.
 Soldered seams will appear gray with time, will eventually leak and could contain lead.
 Some copper sink retailers like to use jargon that only confuses shoppers.
 Words like annealed and cold rolled are important to metallurgists, but they have little impact on the construction of copper sinks.
-These terms are used mainly to refer to the manufacturing process used to create the copper sheets, rather than to make the sink for the buyer.
+These terms are used mainly to refer to the manufacturing process used to create the copper sheets, rather than to making the sink for the buyer.

 Cold rolled copper is created for uniform thickness and in large continuous rolls.
 It is used mainly by large domestic producers of commercial kitchen sinks.
-Annealed copper may be less uniform in thickness and typically comes in sheets of a more manageable size for use by artisans who create items with the handcrafted look.
+Annealed copper may be less uniform in thickness and typically comes in sheets of a more manageable size for use by artisans who create items with the hand crafted look.
 Both kinds of copper are perfectly fine for the creation of copper sinks.

 There are two basic styles of copper kitchen sinks, standard kitchen sink style—which can be installed in either an under counter mount or a drop-in mount—and farmhouse sink style.
 The rustic nature of copper sinks lends itself well to the farmhouse sink style.
 Sometimes referred to as apron front sinks, farmhouse sinks come in a variety of sizes, shapes and in different configurations—i.e. single well, double well and even triple well versions.